mikecx/pfcs/README.md

 ### AI Integration
 For the AI integration, I used the OpenAI API to analyze patient feedback.
 The AI model is set up to process feedback and provide insights into patient sentiment, find additional resources, and suggest organizations and groups that can help.

-This is designed to run in a background job after the feedback is submitted and then "emails" the results to the user.
+This is designed to run in a background job after the feedback is submitted and then emails a response to the patient.
-If the sentiment is negative, the feedback will be sent to the healthcare provider for further action.

 While building the app, I used multiple different AI tools to help speed up the development process.
 I used GitHub Copilot to help write code and generate outlines in tests.
 I used Anthropic's Claude to help figure get the class names for the